 Your family will think you were working for hours making homemade dumplings — so don’t tell them our little secret.

-Follow these simple steps to make this homemade drop dumpling recipe:
+Follow these simple steps to make drop dumplings for soup:

-- Add the dry ingredients (flour, baking powder, pepper, salt and thyme) into a medium sized bowl and whisk together.
+- Mix dry ingredients: Add the dry ingredients (flour, baking powder, pepper, salt and thyme) into a medium sized bowl and whisk together.

-- Add in the butter and milk, mix it together using a wooden spoon, until dough ball forms.
+- Add wet ingredients: Add in the butter and milk, mix it together using a wooden spoon, until dough ball forms.

-- Drop the dumplings into the simmering soup with a cookie scoop and let cook!
+- Cook dumplings: Drop the dumplings into the simmering soup with a cookie scoop and let cook!
 That’s it!

-If you have been wanting to learn how to make chicken and dumplings from scratch, this is definitely a great recipe to try since it’s so easy and tasty.
+If you have been wanting to learn how to make dumplings from scratch, this is definitely a great recipe to try since it’s so easy!